martin-arvidsson/InterpretableWordEmbeddings/README.md

 # InterpretableWordEmbeddings

-This repository implements models described in *''Interpretale Word Embeddings via Informative Priors''* (Hurtado Bodell, Arvidsson and Magnusson 2019).
+This repository implements models described in *''Interpretale Word Embeddings via Informative Priors''* (Hurtado Bodell, Arvidsson and Magnusson, 2019).
 Below, an example of how to use the code is described.

 <!--
 ## Example